jaycode/flashcard-quizzer/README.md

 - 🔍 **Full type hints** - Complete Python type annotations for better code clarity
 - ✨ **Comprehensive testing** - 96% test coverage with pytest

+## AI Edit Logs

+This project was fully made by Copilot.
+The prompts I provided, review processes, and AI responses are available at `docs/ai_edit_logs.md`.

 ## Installation

 ### From Source